isene/hyperlist.vim/README.md

 Use tabs for indentation.

 Use SPACE to toggle one fold.
+Use <c-SPACE> to toggle a fold recursively.
 Use \0 to \9, \a, \b, \c, \d, \e, \f to show up to 15 levels expanded.

 ### Autonumbering and renumbering